-Newly admitted or readmitted residents to a long-term care facility or residents returning from any setting outside of the facility who are not recovered from COVID-19 within the previous six months or are not fully vaccinated (14 days or more since their final dose in the vaccine series) and are asymptomatic are no longer required to complete a strict 14-day quarantine period, but should be placed in a private room or, if unavailable, in a room with another resident who is recovered (less than six months from infection) or who is fully vaccinated (14 days or more since their final dose in the vaccine series).
+Newly admitted or readmitted residents to a long-term care facility or residents returning from any setting outside of the facility who are fully vaccinated (14 days or more since their final dose in the vaccine series) or recovered from COVID-19 within the previous three months do not need to quarantine if they are asymptomatic.
+Newly admitted or readmitted residents who are not recovered from COVID-19 within the previous three months, or are not fully vaccinated, and are asymptomatic should be placed in quarantine in a private room or, if unavailable, in a room with another resident who is recovered (less than three months from infection) or recovered (ever) and fully vaccinated.
+A test-abbreviated strict quarantine following current DPH guidance: Information and Guidance for Persons in Quarantine due to COVID-19 | Mass.gov, is acceptable, with an additional negative test on day 7 recommended, before release from quarantine on day 8.
 Testing all newly admitted residents for COVID-19 regardless of vaccination status is still recommended.
-Long-term care facilities may use BinaxNOW test kits to perform admissions testing.
+Long-term care facilities may use BinaxNOW test kits to perform admission testing.